WHOSpeeches/WHODataHub/README.md

 # Python

 All scripts have been tested on Python 3.8.6.
-The external modules that were used can be found in the `requirments.txt` file along with their versions.
+The external modules that were used can be found in the `requirements.txt` file along with their versions.
 **Note**: not all modules are required for all scripts.
-If any of the modules are not already installed the normal `pip install -r requirments.txt` process should be followed.
+If any of the modules are not already installed the normal `pip install -r requirements.txt` process should be followed.

 ## Scripts